-The Data Science and Technology Department is an active participant in a number of projects in the arena of security for scientific, high-performance computing systems and high-bandiwdth research and education networks.
+The Berkeley Lab’s Computational Research Division is an active participant in a number of projects in the arena of security for scientific, high-performance computing systems and high-bandwidth research and education networks.
 Research sponsors have typically included DOE’s ASCR program and the National Science Foundation (NSF) SaTC program and OAC office, among others.

-LBNL has had a leadership role in security in scientific computing environments for many years, including the development of the Bro Network Security Monitor, the 100G performance enhancements of Bro, and Bro’s commercial spin-off, Corelight, Inc., as well as leading several DOE-sponsored activities related to defining a cybersecurity research program within the DOE Office of Science.
-More recently, LBNL led the coordination of the “Cyber R&D” Enterprise Cyber Capability (ECC) of the DOE-wide Integrated Joint Cybersecurity Coordination Center (iJC3) — a sponsored R&D program that currently involves ten DOE National Laboratories as performers.
+LBNL has had a leadership role in security in scientific computing environments for many years, including the development of the Zeek (Bro) Network Security Monitor, the 100G performance enhancements of Zeek (Bro), and Zeek (Bro)’s commercial spin-off, Corelight, Inc., as well as leading several DOE-sponsored activities related to defining a cybersecurity research program within the DOE Office of Science.
+More recently, LBNL led the coordination of the “Cyber R&D” Enterprise Cyber Capability (ECC) of the DOE-wide Integrated Joint Cybersecurity Coordination Center (iJC3) — a sponsored R&D program involving ten DOE National Laboratories as performers.
 LBNL is currently a co-lead of Trusted CI, the NSF Cybersecurity Center of Excellence.

 Building a CENIC Security Strategy — Jan.
 11, 2017